Love You like a Love Song: Composition

-"Love You Like a Love Song" is a mid tempo electropop and dance-pop song incorporating a Euro disco rhythm and pulsing beats, According to the digital music sheet published at Musicnotes.com by Universal Music Publishing Group, the song is written in the key of C minor.
-The song is set in common time and moves through a moderate tempo, having a tempo of 117 beats per minute.
-Gomez's vocals range from a low register of E3 to a high register of C#5.
-It has a basic descending fifths sequence of C#m-F#m-B-E-A-D#dim-G#7 with the eighth chord being G# in the verses and C#m in the chorus as its chord progression.
-It changes to A-E-B-C#m-A-E-G#7-G#7 in the bridge.
+"Love You Like a Love Song" is three minutes and eight seconds long.
+Armato and James collaborated with Paul Palmer on the song's mix, which was orchestrated at Rock Mafia Studios in Santa Monica, California, while Steve Hammons serves as the mix engineer.
+Hammons and Ross Hogarth were signed as the song's engineers, while Adam Comstock serves as the second engineer.
+Brooke Adams performed background vocals with Armato and James.
+Tim Pierce contributed guitars.
+The song was then digitally edited by James and Nigel Lundemo.
+Musically, according to the digital music sheet published at Musicnotes.com by Universal Music Publishing Group, the song is set in common time and moves through a moderate tempo, having a tempo of 117 beats per minute.
+It is written in the key of C♯ minor.
+Gomez's vocals range from a low register of E3 to a high register of C♯5.
+It has a basic descending fifths sequence of C♯m-F♯m-B-E-A-D♯dim-G♯7 with the eighth chord being G♯ in the verses and C♯m in the chorus as its chord progression.
+It changes to A-E-B-C♯m-A-E-G♯7-G♯7 in the bridge.

+"Love You Like a Love Song" is a mid-tempo dance-pop and electropop song incorporating a Euro disco rhythm and pulsing beats.
 Lyrically, "Love You like a Love Song" is about a relationship in its honeymoon phase.
 Kitty Empire of The Guardian commented the song "combines a lyrical weariness beyond her years with some acrylic pump action".

 Critical reception

 The song received generally mixed reviews from music critics, who criticized its lyrics and Gomez's monotone vocals.
 John Bergstrom of PopMatters expressed a mixed opinion about the song, writing it "benefits from a great title, and the squishy Eurodisco rhythm is credible, catchy and even sultry.
 But it's all undone by a stuttering, Max Headroom non-chorus."

 Victoria Meng of TheCelebrityCafe, in her review of the single, found faults with the lyrics and the production.
-Calling the production "sub-par", Meng criticized it for sounding "mechanical" due to the electronic nature, writing "a love song shouldn’t sound mechanical unless it’s deliberately meant to be subversive and to highlight dark, pathological obsessions like in many of Lady Gaga's songs."
+Calling the production "sub-par", Meng criticized it for sounding "mechanical" due to the electronic nature, writing "a love song shouldn't sound mechanical unless it's deliberately meant to be subversive and to highlight dark, pathological obsessions like in many of Lady Gaga's songs."
 Meng also criticized it for the use of monotone vocals and Auto-Tune, in regards to a love song which she claims should be "passionate".
 Meng found the lyrics to be "mediocre", writing "to surround them with a beautiful tune" would help them stand out.
-Blair Kelly of musicOMH expressed similar feelings towards the song; she deemed it "forgettable" and stated it and "Bang Bang Bang" were both "wannabe electro-pop songs which lack both lyrical merit and a really catchy hook to make up for it."
+Blair Kelly of musicOMH expressed similar feelings towards the song; she deemed it "forgettable" and stated it and "Bang Bang Bang" were both "wannabe electro-pop songs which lack both lyrical merit and a really catchy hook to make up for it".

-In 2017, Pitchfork (website) called the song "a cult karaoke classic."
+In 2017, Alex Frank from Pitchfork called the song "a cult karaoke classic".